FederatedAI/FATE/python/fate_client/pipeline/component/README.rst

    * - `DataIO`_
      - DataIO
      - This component usually follows ``Reader``.
+It transforms user-uploaded date into Instance object(deprecate in FATe-v1.7, use DataTransform instead).
+     - data
+     - data
+     - model
+     - model

+   * - `DataTransform`_
+     - DataIO
+     - This component usually follows ``Reader``.
 It transforms user-uploaded date into Instance object.
      - data
      - data